 Siri also has these capabilities, but iPhone users may be better at times using the Fantastical 2 app.
 That’s because it’s natural speech processing is spot-on.
 It’s also more accurate at determining whether something is a time, location, or event name.
 The app can even sort out how to compose the calendar event.

-Scheduling apps with speech.
+Scheduling apps with voice calendar compatibility.

-Scheduling apps like Calendar, which works across all devices, also allows you to easily and quickly using natural language.
+Scheduling apps like Calendar, which works across all devices, also allows you to create events easily and quickly using natural language.
 What’s more, Calendar will make smart suggestions for when, where, and how your meetings and events should take place.

 Speaking to Alexa and Siri.